2022 South Lanarkshire Council election

 Elections to South Lanarkshire Council took place on 5 May 2022 on the same day as the 31 other Scottish local government elections.
+As with other Scottish council elections, it was held using single transferable vote (STV) – a form of proportional representation – in which multiple candidates are elected in each ward and voters rank candidates in order of preference.

 For the second consecutive election, the Scottish National Party were returned with the most seats at 27 but remained shy of an overall majority.
 Labour made small gains to again finish second with an increased number of members with 24 – up two from 2017 – while the Conservatives lost half their number to return seven members.
 The Liberal Democrats and independents both made two gains to return three and two members respectively while the Greens won their first ever seat in South Lanarkshire.

 On 18 May, Labour and the Lib Dems announced that they would run the council as a coalition, alongside one independent councillor, with support from the Conservatives.

 Background

 Previous election

 At the previous election in 2017, the Scottish National Party (SNP) won the most seats for the first time.
 Labour had won every previous election in South Lanarkshire following the local government reforms in the 1990s.
-The SNP gained one seat to hold 27, six shy of an overall majority, while Labour lost 10 seats which left them with 22.
-The Conservatives gained 10 seats to record their best result in a South Lanarkshire election with 14 while the Liberal Democrats held their only seat.
+The SNP gained one seat to hold 27, six shy of an overall majority, and they formed a minority administration.
+Labour lost 10 seats which left them with 22 while the Conservatives gained 10 seats to record their best result in a South Lanarkshire election with 14 and the Liberal Democrats held their only seat.